My name is Dana Cruz.

 I have also been studying the art of Lomi Lomi (a sacred form of Hawaiin massage) with Tom Cochran and Donna Jason and have found the work incredibly rich, healing, spiritual and rewarding.
 Through this work I have been able to balance more technical massage skills with a wholisitc approach to care.

 I practice NPMDT energy work and bring that light with me into everything I do.

-Most important to me is being able to listen to my clients, help them facilitate their own healing and be a loving support and mirror for them on their path.
+Most important to me is being able to listen to people, stand with them and help them facilitate their own healing and be a loving support and mirror for them on their path.

 If there is a philosphy that resonates with me currently it's "This too shall pass".
-I always thought of that phrase in terms of loss.
+I used to think of that phrase in terms of loss.
 Recently I had one of those 'perfectly imperfect' evenings at home with my family and realized how important it is to cherish every moment, especially those 'perfectly imperfect ones' because those too shall pass.